Road Traffic (St.

 (b) surrenders

-shall issue to the holder, without further charge, an amended parking permit which
+must, without further charge, issue an amended parking permit to the permit holder

 13J Change of